wp-plugins/user-agent-theme-switcher/readme.txt

 * Added support by spider for Powermarks
 * Added support by spider for Apple-PubSub RSS Reader
 * Added support by spider for Alexa Crawler
+* Added support by spider for bit.ly bot
+* Added support by spider for libperl
+* Added support by spider for twitter bot
 * Update debug template to show alternative colors in table rows
+* Fixed useragent pattern for ie7 mobile
 * Delete debuged useragent when the useragent is a empty string

 = 2.3 =